Crowns and Bridges

 Maryland Bridges – These bridges work slightly differently in that they do not use crowns on supporting teeth.
 Instead, a metal or porcelain framework bonded to the supporting teeth hold the pontic tooth in place.
 This is suitable to replace a missing smaller tooth only.

 Implant Supported Bridges – This type of bridge is used when more than one tooth is missing.
-Three missing teeth can be replaces by placing two implants which can support a tooth missing in the middle.
+Three missing teeth can be replaced by placing two implants which can support a tooth missing in the middle.

 When would I need a dental bridge?